-The list of browsers available and being used is almost endless, so making sure that all applications and websites are compatible with these browsers is becoming the need of the hour.
+Having a cross browser testing strategy is necessary because the list of browsers available and being used is almost endless.
+Making sure that all applications and websites are compatible with these browsers is becoming the need of the hour.
 Though the extent and viability of testing performed on multiple browsers might vary, reviewing the site on different browsers cannot be avoided.
 Cross browser testing is undertaken to ensure the application will work flawlessly across all the different types of browsers.

 Cross Browser Testing has become a necessity and is now considered as part of the normal QA cycle.
 Like all other testing types, cross browser testing is important, and there are several tools available that can help with the job of testing.